This article covers all the important things you need to know about pf30 bottom brackets.

 Push the bolt through.

-Once you thread the retaining cup onto the end, the driver is held perpendicular to the bb due to the retainer’s pressure against the bb shell on the other side.
+Once you thread the retaining cup onto the end, the driver is held perpendicular to the BB by the retainer’s pressure against the BB shell on the other side.

-It’s a matter now of simply turning it until the bb releases from the bb shell into the retaining cup.
-Then the whole lot exits the bb shell from that side.
+It’s a matter now of simply turning it until the BB releases from the BB shell into the retaining cup.
+Then the whole lot exits the shell from that side.

-If you are using a self-installing pf bb such as the GP30.
-Installation is a breeze.
+If you are using a self-installing press fit BB such as the GP30, installation is a breeze.